IgniteUI/igniteui-angular/src/progressbar/README.md

 # igx-linear-bar and igx-circular-bar

-The `linear` progress bar component provides the ability to display a progress bar and update its appearance as its state changes.The indicator updates its appearance as its state changes.
+The `linear` progress bar component provides the ability to display a progress bar and update its appearance as its state changes.
 The indicator can be styled with a choice of colors in stripes or solids.
 You can also manage where the text is aligned.
 The `circular` progress indicator component provides the ability to display progress in a circle and update its appearance as its state changes.
 You can also manage if the text is visible or not.

 # Usage